orientechnologies/orientdb-docs/NET-Server-ConfigList.md

 # OrientDB-NET - `ConfigList()`

-This method returns a the current configuration of the OrientDB Server as a dictionary of key/value pairs.
+This method returns the current configuration of the OrientDB Server as a dictionary of key/value pairs.

 ## Retrieving Server Configuration